skaboy71/DC-ESS-EchoSign-InfoGatherer/README.md

 2. GetUsers.ps1

   * This script will get all the users in your account and save them to the users table.
-After it gets the data in the rest call it also exprts all the data to a .csv file it creates in a "/users" subfolder in the directory where the script is being run.
+After it gets the data in the rest call it also exports all the data to a .csv file it creates in a "/users" subfolder in the directory where the script is being run.

 3. dc_ess_data_create.sql